Hit play to hear about

 Need professional development that is AOTA approved?

-OT Schoolhouse is an AOTA Approved Provider of continuing education and we are in the process of having the Back to School Conference approved for 12 hours of professional development!
+We are excited to announce that the Back to School Conference is AOTA approved for 12 hours of professional development!

 Upon completion of the conference, you will receive a certificate of completion to have for your registration and licensure needs.